 Depending on the region of the United States where you live and what building codes were in place at the time the chimney was built, flue linings have been required since the early 1900’s.
 However, here in San Diego, we see unlined chimneys as late as the 1950’s.
 In the 2016 California Residential Code, Chapter 10 – R1003.11 it states specifically, “Masonry chimneys shall be lined.”

 In the 1940’s and again in the 1980’s, the National Bureau of Standards performed tests on unlined chimneys.
 After testing for just 3½ hours, the woodwork adjacent to the unlined chimney caught on fire.
 The test was abandoned at that point because the unlined chimney failed to perform its function.
 The researchers concluded that “building a chimney without a lining was little less than criminal.”

 The mortar joints between the bricks in an unlined chimney also fail.
 Many masons in the early years of building unlined chimneys added a lot of sand to the mortar.
+The mortar is like the glue that holds the bricks together.
 As the mortar in the joints gets older and deteriorated, the mortar joints fail, becoming sand.
 This creates gaps and holes in the mortar joints inside the chimney.
 These gaps allow heat, gases (such as carbon monoxide) and embers to penetrate and transfer to surrounding combustibles such as the wooden infrastructure of the home.

 How do you know if you have an unlined chimney?